rhyolight/numenta-web/packages/numenta.com/pages/blog/2017/12/20/progression-of-papers.md

 type: post
 ---

-For the near thirteen years that Numenta has existed, we have had two missions:
+<p style="margin-left: 0pt; display: inline">For the near thirteen years that Numenta has existed, we have had two missions:  </p>

 1. Reverse-engineer the neocortex to understand how we learn and behave
 2. Enable technology based on brain theory